pdcribeiro/skills/README.md

 ## next

 - chore: prevent re-rendering of images control in skillform
-  - skill form: extract pictures state, to avoid rerendering pictures when typing in inputs
   - avoid rerendering picture list (or scrolling back to the beginning) when a picture is updated

 test